-Note that Sections 8-9 provide important additional sampling and analysis to identify the species, thereby determining the risk and hazard levels.
+Sections 8-9 may be required where health issues are a concern.
+These provide additional sampling and analysis to identify the species, thereby determining the hazard levels.
 These are the primary indicators of building-related illness and can be used to identify mycotoxin exposure.

-8. Section 8 Settled dust and QPCR-DNA dust analysis for mould speciation (known as ERMI
+8. Section 8 (Hazard Assessment) is known as ERMI Settled dust and QPCR-DNA dust analysis for mould speciation (

 - 8.1.
-The ERMI score should not be considered a risk or hazard assessment as we usually collected dust from different areas.
+The ERMI score should not be considered a risk or hazard assessment, as we usually collect dust from different areas.
 The risk score is derived from the presence of Group 1 moulds, which are likely to produce mycotoxins and are known as potentially toxigenic - 8.2.
 These moulds are usually present at detection levels in ambient air and are considered markers of water damage and potential health hazards. - 8.3.
 While some may interpret the levels of ERMI score as a health risk, the reality is we have shown adjacent areas can have differing levels and scores (see our paper on mould sampling failures) in free advice Professional Letter (wpdesign.website) - 8.4.
 The ERMI score has no significant value, but we interpret the actual species as a risk factor.
 The information regarding group 1 mould species may be of significant benefit to your medical practitioner - 8.5.
 The "Environmental Relative Mold Index" table below (ERMI) shows the typical results from 1096 homes analysed by the Environmental Protection Agency.

 - 8.6.
 The EPA developers of ERMI categorically state its use is for professional research use only, and no significance as to risk or hazard can be gained from scores - 8.7.
-It should be noted different states and time of year can influence results. - 8.8.
-Building Forensics have in experiment sampled two adjacent rooms and found results differ by orders of magnitude - 8.9.
-No health assessments can be concluded from the ERMI score but the lab results may provide important information regarding restoration and medical treatment and the overall risk and hazards faced in the sampled areas. - 8.10.
+No health assessments can be concluded from the ERMI score.
+Still, the lab results may provide important information regarding restoration and medical treatment, and the overall risk and hazards faced in the sampled areas. - 8.8.
 An ERMI score of 0 would represent the average level of mould contamination (50%) of homes investigated.
-It should be pointed out here that a minus score does not mean there is not a health hazard present or indeed low risk.
-We have assessed the species particularly in the group one section. - 8.11.
+It should be pointed out here that a minus score does not mean there is no health hazard or low risk.
+We have assessed the species, particularly in the group one section.

+- 8.9.
 We do not advocate using the score as a risk assessment.
-Building Forensics assess species from group 1 only, as a hazard assessment - 8.12.
-Below we have included the risk table for those that may require information on ERMI score
+Building Forensics assesses species from group 1 only, as a hazard assessment - 8.10.
+We have included the risk table below for those who may require information on the ERMI score. - 8.11.
+After sampling over 1000 homes in the UK, we can provide a baseline of high or low, although this is not a hazard or risk assessment